-Thinking of moving to Queens?
-New York City‘s largest borough offers plenty of entertainment, access to beaches, easy transportation options, and a booming job market.
-Check out these 21 things to know about living in Queens!
+Considering moving to Queens?
+The largest borough in New York City offers plenty of entertainment, access to beaches and parks, easy transportation options, a great job market, and more.
+Check out these 17 things to know about living in Queens!

-Queens is one of the most densely populated boroughs of NYC with over 2 million residents!
-It’s home to a wide range of ethnic groups and has become the most ethnically diverse urban area in the world.
-Check out the lively neighborhood of Little India and celebrate Diwali—the Hindu festival of lights—with locals every year.
-Little Guyana has a large Guyanese population and is home to one of the most colorful international business districts in the city, full of Chinese-Guyanese restaurants and Indian clothing stores.
-There’s also Jackson Heights, a culturally diverse neighborhood where over 167 languages are spoken by residents—and it hosts the annual Queens Pride Parade & Festival!
+Queens is one of the most densely populated boroughs of NYC with over 2 million residents.
+Often referred to as “The World’s Borough,” Queens is home to a wide range of ethnic groups and has become the most ethnically diverse urban area in the world.
+Jackson Heights alone has over 160 languages spoken by residents and hosts lively annual events like the New Queens Pride Parade & Festival.
+Within Jackson Heights is Little India, where you can celebrate Diwali with locals every autumn.
+And be sure to check out Little Guyana, which has a large Guyanese population and is home to one of the most colorful international business districts in the city—filled with Chinese-Guyanese restaurants, Indian clothing stores, and other gems!

-The borough of Queens is a patchwork of neighborhoods that each have their own unique personality!
-Located in northern Queens, Astoria offers stunning riverfront views of the city, eclectic architecture, and housing options ranging from luxury condos to waterfront homes.
-Ideal for families and young professionals, Jamaica is a quiet neighborhood with access to entertainment in Manhattan via the subway.
-Vibrant Flushing has plenty of things to offer like karaoke bars and a bustling nightlife—plus, it’s home to one of NYC’s largest parks!
-Jackson Heights is made up of rowhomes and Tudor-style homes and offers an array of international cuisines.
-And Corona is known for its multicultural heritage and incredible Cuban and Mexican restaurants.
+The borough of Queens is a patchwork of neighborhoods that all have their own unique personality.
+Located in northern Queens, Astoria offers stunning riverfront views of New York City, eclectic architecture, and housing options ranging from luxury condos to waterfront homes.
+Ideal for families and young professionals, Jamaica, NY is a quiet neighborhood with quick access to entertainment in nearby Manhattan.
+Vibrant Flushing has plenty of fun hang-out spots with karaoke bars and a bustling nightlife, making it a perfect NYC neighborhood for singles and young professionals—plus, it’s home to one of the city’s largest parks!
+Jackson Heights is a safe, affordable Queens neighborhood made up of rowhouses and Tudor-style homes and offers an array of international cuisines.
+And Corona, Queens is known for its multicultural heritage—specifically offering some of the best Cuban and Mexican restaurants in NYC!